hapax/hapax.github.io/assets/teaching.md

 What if, by restricting our attention to natural walkers, we miss out on a huge pool of talent, namely those with the potential to be great hikers if they practice walking?

+For most people, this is not an intrisically interesting activity.
+In fact, it's particularly boring for mathematicians!
+This is because maths is not walking; it's hiking.
+It's a way of encountering and understanding and exploring the world using formal systems.
+But maths curricula, at least in Australia and North America, insist on marching students through the scrubland.

+Both of these solutions are unsatisfying because the answer is obvious.

+past swamps and
+meadows, into forests, along streams and canyons.

+This would not only turn natural walkers into good hikers, but identify others with hiking talent who need more motivation.

+The greatest success, in this new paradigm, would be the moment a student realised that hiking was not about walking, but rather, using walking to experience and understand the world.